boingboomtschak/boingboomtschak/README.md

 ## Hey! 👋

-My name is Devon, and I'm a 23 year-old MS student in Computer Science and Engineering based out of Santa Cruz, CA.
+My name is Devon, and I'm a 23 year-old PhD student in Computer Science and Engineering based out of Santa Cruz, CA.

 - **Currently learning about**:
   - 💡 Cross-platform computer graphics exploration with OpenGL, Vulkan, C++, and Rust!